academe/XeroPHP/README.md

 ------------------------

 * So far development of this package has concentrated on reading from the Xero API.
   Writing to the API should be supported, but has not gone through any testing at this stage.
 * Lots more documentation and examples.
-* Docs on the Expiry class, which splits OAuthParams into two separate classes.

 Quick Start
 -----------